Azure/azure-cli/doc/scenario_base_tests.md

             JMESPathCheck('properties.provisioningState', 'Succeeded')
         ])
 ```
-Note:
+Notes:

 1. In addition to the name,
 the location of the resource group can be also injected into the test method.
 2. Both parameters' names can be customized.
 3. The test method parameter accepting the location value is optional.
 The test harness will inspect the method signature
-and decide if the value will be added to the keyworded arguments.
+and decide if the value will be added to the keyword arguments.

 ### Sample 6.
 Random name and name mapping